RFC2784/rfc2784.github.io/_posts/2022-07-25-the-diversity-principle-as-a-decision-leverage-during-a-technological-solution-design.markdown

   - Network
   - Design
 ---
-<i><b>Disclaimer:</b> This post contains mainly high-level concepts and reference information for a better understanding of the largest audience.
-It does not go into details about the technical topics covered.</i>
+***Disclaimer:** This post contains mainly high-level concepts and reference information for a better understanding of the largest audience.
+It does not go into details about the technical topics covered.*

 # Why talk about diversity in such context? #
 If you live in Canada, or you are aware of IT newsfeeds, you certainly heard about the major outage Rogers Communications faced July 8, 2022.